Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

 plt.show()
 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-06.png" alt="Another histogram where the y-axis shows an amount of agents, but this time the x-axis denotes how many letters were sent by those agents, instead of letters received.
-The numbers of letters sent range from about 25 to over 50.
-There are at most 4 agents that have the same number of letters sent.
-The figure shows a distribution that is skewed toward an average amount of letters sent." caption="Figure 6.
-A histogram of agent's letters sent after 100 steps of simulating the model" %}
+{% include figure.html filename="en-or-agent-based-model-communication-networks-06.png" alt="Histogram where the y-axis shows the number of agents, and the x-axis shows how many letters were sent by those agents.
+The numbers of letters sent range from about 25 to over 50." caption="Figure 6.
+Histogram of letters sent by agents after 100 steps of simulating the model." %}

-You can also use `pandas` to export the data to a CSV (comma separated value) file, which can be opened by any common spreadsheet application or opened by `pandas`.
+You can also use `pandas` to export the data to a CSV ([comma-separated value](https://en.wikipedia.org/wiki/Comma-separated_values)) file, which can be opened by any common spreadsheet application by `pandas`.

 If you do not specify a file path, the file will be saved in the local directory.
-After you run the code below you will see a file appear (*agent_data.csv*)
+After you run the code below, you will see the file `agent_data.csv` appear.

 ```python
 agent_letters.to_csv("agent_data.csv")
 ```

-Having exported the data we can then apply several approaches to test the hypotheses that we encoded in the model.
+Having exported the data, we can now follow several approaches to test the hypotheses that we initially encoded in the model.
 The goal to systematically test - or validate - a model is to check if the model actually represents what it is supposed to.
-This can range from simple testing of your expectations versus the outputs, to analyzing the internal consistency of the model, over a detailed exploration of the possible parameters of your simulation (a so-called parameter space), to a detailed calibration to available empirical data.
+This can range from simply comparing your expectations to the outputs; to analyzing the internal consistency of the model, over a detailed exploration of the possible parameters of your simulation (a so-called 'parameter space'); all the way to a detailed calibration to available empirical data.
 Mehdizadeh et al 2022, p.
-8-9, coming from the discipline of mobility studies, offer a sensible differentiation of various validation methods as well as a good example into how Agent-Based Models are evaluated in other fields.[^23]
+8-9, writing from the perspective of mobility studies, offer a sensible differentiation of various validation methods, as well as good examples of how to evaluate Agent-Based Models in other fields.[^23]

-In our case, we should check if changing the model parameters leads to data that corresponds to our expectations, e.g., if we would use a different random distribution for the letter sending, we would expect to see a different distribution of received letters.
+In our case, we we're interested in whether changing the model parameters leads to data that corresponds to our expectations.
+For example, if we were to use a different random distribution to guide the letter sending, we would expect to see a different distribution of letters received.

-Another option lies in the idea of Network Morphospaces,[^24] which is a type of parameter space analysis.
-For this approach we would run the model several times for every possible parameter set and record the resulting output.
-Parameters could, e.g., change the likelihood of sending a letter in each round, vary the range of finding neighbors, or how much the letter content matters in each round.
-Together with measures of the resulting output, e.g., fitting it to a distribution, or in the case of network output, its centralities, the parameter sets yield a fingerprint of each simulation run, which can be used to create an abstract embedding space, similar to the word embeddings explained in this [tutorial](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).
-By including empirical data, in our case networks taken from historical sources, into such a space, one can observe which parameter sets bring the simulated outcome closer to the observed outcome.
-By adapting both the way how hypotheses are encoded in the model and what simulation parameters are chosen, one can bring the model outcome closer to empirical findings and therefore determine, which hypotheses and parameters are most likely to reflect the real-world processes that shaped the historical network.
+Another option lies in the concept of Network Morphospaces,[^24] which is a type of parameter space analysis.
+With this approach, we would run the model several times for every possible parameter and record the resulting outputs.
+Possible parameter examples include changing the likelihood of sending a letter at each step, varing the range of possible neighbors, or defining the effect of the letters' content.
+Alongside measuring the resulting output (e.g. fitting it to a distribution, or in the case of network output, its centralities), these parameter sets yield a 'fingerprint' of each unique simulation run, which can be used to create an abstract 'embedding space'.
+You can read about this space in the _Programming Historian_ [lesson on word embeddings](https://programminghistorian.org/en/lessons/understanding-creating-word-embeddings).
+By including empirical data into such a space – in our case, networks taken from historical sources – we can observe which parameter sets bring the simulated outcome closest to the observed outcome.
+By adapting both the way in which hypotheses are encoded in the model, and the simulation parameters chosen, we can bring the model outcome closer to empirical findings and therefore determine the hypotheses and parameters which best explain the real-world processes that shaped the historical network.

 > _Bonus question 4_:
-Try to plot the time series of received letters for a single agent. *Hint*: You can use the same way of accessing the dataframe, but on the level of the AgentID.
-Instead of using dataframe.hist(), use dataframe.plot().
+Try to plot the time series of letters recieved by a single agent. *Hint*: You can access the dataframe in the same way, this time on the level of the AgentID.
+Instead of using `dataframe.hist()`, use `dataframe.plot()`.

 > _Bonus question 5_:
-So far, we have collected only counts of sent and received letters.
+So far, we have collected only counts of letters sent and received.
 How could we capture the sending of a letter as a link between sender and receiver?
-Can you create a model reporter that writes this information into a letter ledger? *Hint*: The information should be stored in a model variable, which is appended with every agent's letter sending step.
-You can have a look in the published [Historical Letters model 1.1.0](https://www.comses.net/codebases/111fbcc0-77a0-4699-9913-4b5ddee95dda/releases/1.1.0/).
+Can you create a model reporter that writes this information into a letter ledger? *Hint*: The information should be stored in a model variable, which is appended to every agent's letter sending step.
+You can have a look at the published [Historical Letters model 1.1.0](https://www.comses.net/codebases/111fbcc0-77a0-4699-9913-4b5ddee95dda/releases/1.1.0/).

 #### 2.5.7 Visualization and Interactive Features of Mesa

-More recently, the `mesa` contributors have introduced a possibility to control and visualize a simulation directly in a Jupyter notebook.
+Recently, the `mesa` contributors have introduced the possibility to control and visualize a simulation directly from within a [Jupyter Notebook](https://jupyter.org/).

-For this, we need to define three components: the portrayal of the agents in the visualization, what parameters of the model we want to control, and finally the visualization itself.

-Additionally, for the portrayal we define the agent's color and size.
-To have some visual cue on the model run, we change the agents' color once they have received a certain number of letters.
+To do this, we need to define three components: the portrayal of the agents in the visualization, the parameters of the model we want to control, and finally the visualization itself.
+The portrayal includes the agent's color and size: to introduce some visual cues to the model, we change the agents' color once they have received a certain number of letters.

 ```python